Last updated: 08.01.2021 11:08

 Most of today’s enterprise class systems have a monolithic architecture.
 Their indisputable advantage is, of course, the fact that they work and generate income or savings to the companies which own them.
 However, as the systems grow, a monolithic architecture makes the pace of their development to gradually decrease.
 Business owners must wait longer for the functionalities they have ordered.
 To make matters worse, scalability of the software development process turns out to be far from linear.
 Engaging more people or teams to work on such systems generates fewer and fewer benefits.
 Introducing new employees takes more and more time, while the existing ones become discouraged and demand extra pay for harmful working conditions or start to ponder a career path outside the organization.
 Such symptoms clearly indicate that the system architecture has ceased to meet the company’s requirements.
 Applying an evolutionary architecture, such as microservices, is the best solution to address the issue of an insufficient pace of system development.

-To illustrate the effect of using microservice approach, we can use a certain metaphor.
-Let’s assume that we would like to build and maintain space station.
-In order to do that we will need to deliver various cargoes to an orbit, such as: people, materials, equipment etc. At present, the only available form of transport are space flights, which despite the latest achievements of such companies as SpaceX, are very expensive and require time-consuming preparation.
-Hence, we can try to come up with another solution – space elevator.
+To illustrate the effect of using the microservice approach, we can use a certain metaphor.
+Let’s assume that we would like to build and maintain a space station.
+In order to do that we will need to deliver various cargoes to the orbit, such as people, materials, equipment etc. At present, the only available form of transport are space flights, which despite the latest achievements of companies such as SpaceX, are very expensive and require time-consuming preparations.
+Hence, we can try to come up with another solution – a space elevator.
 Obviously, expenses for building it will be much higher than the cost of a single flight.